 This tutorial will help you to gather PowerShell logs from Windows endpoints in the name of security.
 PowerShell exploits can be found in malware droppers and exploit kits all over the internet.
 PowerSploit, CobaltStrike, Metasploit and of course Empire to name a few.
 Taking the time to enable this protection is worth its weight in gold and should be considered by everyone with a windows domain small or large.

 Introduction To PowerShell

-This guide assumes you are in a Windows domain environment and looking to push your PowerShell logs into a SIEM for retention and threat response.
+This guide assumes you are in a Windows domain and have a SIEM already setup that can accept Windows logs.

 What you will need:

 - A workstation or server to act as the log collector

 For this protection to work we need to enable some Group Policies:

 - Computer Configuration > Policies > Administrative Templates > Windows Components > Powershell > Turn on Module Logging (Tells Windows to log Powershell activity to disk)

 Be sure to add a * in the Module Names section as shown below.
 The * (aka wildcard) tells Windows to log all PowerShell modules.